-All of the Questlines Hearthstone’s United in Stormwind expansion, and how they’ll (probably) play in the new meta
+All of the Questlines Hearthstone’s United in Stormwind expansion

-In Hearthstone’s upcoming expansion, United in Stormwind, Quests are back!
+The new Hearthstone expansion United in Stormwind is now live, and Quests are back!
 Well, sorta.
 Quests are back, but in a highly modified form: as Questlines, which ahave multiple steps to complete, each with a different requirement with a small, immediate reward.
 Completing all three steps of the Questline rewards you with one of the ten Mercenaries from the Year of the Gryphon in the form of a powerful minion.

 The way that these Questlines diverge from regular Quests is interesting: the delayed payoff is offset by the intermediate rewards in a way that makes players more likely to get something out of their Quest.
 Even if they don’t get to the final reward, they could conceivably win a game while still getting some value out of their Questline.

-Let’s take a look at all of the Questlines coming with United in Stormwind to break down how they work and how to make the most of them when United in Stormwind comes out on August 3.
+Let’s take a look at all of the Questlines in United in Stormwind to break down how they work and how to make the most of them.

 Demon Hunter Questline: Final Showdown